MasonDriggers/Modern-Software-Project/README.md

  ```console
 pip install nltk
  ```
+pip install torch  # Follow the official PyTorch website for the correct command

 If you get an error during the first run, you also need to install `nltk.tokenize.punkt`:
 Run this once in your terminal: